How to Give Your Budget an Easy $300 Boost

 Just imagine how powerful your budget would be with a $300 boost each month.
 You could accomplish some big money goals.
 Here are just a few possibilities:

-- Save for retirement.
+Save for retirement.
 Worried you won’t be able to make ends meet in your golden years?
-Invest $300 a month into good growth stock mutual funds.
-You could retire with $650,000–970,000 in 30 years.
+Invest $300 a month into good growth stock mutual funds, and you could retire with $650,000 to $970,000 in 30 years.

 Sounds pretty awesome, right?